MuhammadRidha7/Shia/README.md

 Imam Sadiq: \
 Because the usurpers and the victim had died, the usurpers have been punished and the victim has been rewarded, as such, Ali did not wish to undo their mistake.

-Even if this wasn't the case, Ali still wouldn't take back Fadak because the majority of people would be against it, the same way he was generally against Tarawih but didn't deny those who wanted to pray it, the same way he chose Malik Ashtar but people chose Abu Musa Ash'ari.
+Even if this wasn't the case, Ali still wouldn't take back Fadak because the majority of people would be against it, the same way he was generally against Taraweeh but didn't deny those who wanted to pray it, the same way he chose Malik Ashtar but people chose Abu Musa Ash'ari.

 People picked an Imam for Taraweeh despite Ali being against it, when the news of this reached him, he sent Hasan to advise them against it, so the people yelled out: Oh God!
 They wish to destroy the sunnah of Umar! \
 `Sharh Nahj ul Balagha, by Ibn Abil Hadid, vol 12, page 282`